liamwalsh1980/Milestone-Project-2/TESTING.md

 * ### Story 1
     I am an England Football fan.
 I have always followed England since I starting watching football as a young boy in the early 1980’s.
 I would like to know more about the tournament going back before I was born to get a better understanding of who hosted and who won the tournament.

     - **The homepage has a timeline with lots of information to start with.
-Each moment in history on the timeline is also a link to a wikipedia page for even more information.
+Each moment in history on the timeline is also a link to a Wikipedia page for even more information.
 Each link opens in a new tab making it easy for the user to go back to The Euro football quiz site.
 The tournament.html page also would give the user more information about the history of the competition.**

 * #### Steps to take
     On the homepage the timeline can be found to the right of the main hero image on desktops and below the image on mobile screens.